enajx/Embodied_AI/README.md

 #### Future developments of the project

-* Personality: implementing an [internal state](https://en.wikipedia.org/wiki/Finite-state_machine) so the AI develops an individual personality based on its interactions with the user.
-Possible implentation:
+* Personality: implementing an [internal state](https://en.wikipedia.org/wiki/Finite-state_machine) so the AI develops an individual personality based on its [interactions](https://en.wikipedia.org/wiki/Reinforcement_learning) with the user.
+Possible implantation:
   * a Markov chain model based on the [five factors personality model](https://www.hindawi.com/journals/mpe/2013/132735/)
   * a Markov chain model based on the [Jungian personality model](http://ceur-ws.org/Vol-1680/paper7.pdf)
   * non-markovian implementations & other personality models